Mathematics solution NCERT

 EXERCISE 5.1

-1. In which of the following situations, does the list of numbers involved make an arithmetic progression, and why?
+In which of the following situations does the list of numbers involved make an arithmetic progression, and why?

 Solution:

-Since the difference between successive terms is always the same (8), this situation forms an Arithmetic Progression.
+Since the common difference is constant, the given list forms an Arithmetic Progression (AP).

 Solution:

-Since a2 − a1 ≠ a3 − a2, the common difference is not the same.
-Therefore, this situation does not form an Arithmetic Progression.
+Since the difference between consecutive terms is not constant, the given list does not form an Arithmetic Progression (AP).

 Solution: